-The CAES may be absorbed by the SC as quasi-particle excitations, reducing both $P_e$ and $P_h$.
-We could introduce a phenomenological ``survival probability'' $P_{\mathrm{surv.}}$ to describe the fraction of the particles reaching the end of the interface.
-We then multiply $P_e-P_h$ by $P_{\mathrm{surv.}}$, and the SC downstream longitudinal resistance $\Rds$ becomes
+The CAES may be absorbed by the superconductor as quasi-particle excitations, reducing both $P_e$ and $P_h$.
+We introduce a phenomenological ``survival probability'' $P_{\mathrm{surv.}}$ to describe the fraction of the particles reaching the end of the interface.
+We then multiply $P_e-P_h$ by $P_{\mathrm{surv.}}$, and the superconductor downstream longitudinal resistance $\Rds$ becomes

 Note that since in the experiment $\Rds \ll h/e^2$, the survival probability has to be smaller than 1.
-Under this condition, $\Rds\sim (P_e-P_h)P_\mathrm{surv.}G_{xy}^{-1}.$
+Under this condition, $\Rds\approx (P_e-P_h)P_\mathrm{surv.}G_{xy}^{-1}.$